ScottMastro/pangyplot/README.md

 # License

-PangyPlot is licensed under XXX
+PangyPlot is licensed under the MIT License

-Acknowledgements
+# Acknowledgements